 So here are my top picks:

-- Self-hosted, so you own your user data.
+Better Auth is open-source auth that lives in your code and database.
+No vendor lock-in, no per-MAU pricing.
+Works with any framework: email/password, social login, passkeys, 2FA, anonymous auth, all included.
+Self-hosted so you own your user data.
 The dashboard is optional and paid, but the library itself is completely free.

-- The newer versions can be tricky to set up and you might not get everything you need out of the box.
+Auth.js (NextAuth) is open-source auth for Next.js supporting OAuth, magic links, email and credentials.
+The newer versions can be tricky to set up and you might not get everything you need out of the box.

-If you go this route, a few things I learned:
+Build Your Own - if you go this route, a few things I learned:

-- Use OTP-based sign-in — never store passwords.
+• Use OTP-based sign-in.
+Never store passwords.
 No passwords means no password leaks.

-- OTP sign-in also removes the need for a "Forgot Password" flow entirely.
+• OTP sign-in also removes the need for a "Forgot Password" flow entirely.

-- When using JWT auth, always extract the user from the JWT payload instead of sending it separately in the body, URL, or query params — this avoids data leaks.
+• When using JWT auth, always extract the user from the JWT payload instead of sending it separately in the body, URL, or query params.
+This avoids data leaks.

-- Don't forget about authorization: roles, user types, organizations.
+• Don't forget about authorization: roles, user types, organizations.

-- Think about account merging — what happens when a user signs up with email but later uses Google OAuth?
+• Think about account merging.
+What happens when a user signs up with email but later uses Google OAuth?

 Here's my GitHub project using Auth.js.

-P.S: Before copy-pasting anything, check the version and follow the docs.
+Before copy-pasting anything, check the version and follow the docs.